microclimate-dev2ops/microclimate-dev2ops.github.io/docPages/helmchart.md

 ### Configuring Microclimate persistent storage

 The default Microclimate deployment uses a local workspace for your generated project code.
-This will be deleted if the microclimate pod in ICP is deleted.
+This is deleted if the microclimate pod in ICP is deleted.
 You can define a persistent storage volume in ICP for saving the generated project code.
-See the following information on creating a persistent storage volume:
+For more information about creating a persistent storage volume, see:

 [https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/manage_cluster/cluster_storage.html](https://www.ibm.com/support/knowledgecenter/SSBS6K_2.1.0/manage_cluster/cluster_storage.html)